cprowesl/hello-world/README.md

 # hello-world
-Learning Git one page at a time. \n
+Learning Git one page at a time.
 Just testing functionality with this line.